danielsantil/danielsantil.github.io/content/resume.md

   </div>
 </div>

-- Implemented new backend services in Go and MySQL to facilitate the company's migration to a new internal platform, designing RESTful APIs and data models to support the transition while maintaining compatibility with existing systems hosted on AWS, with source code version controlled via GitHub.
+- Implemented new backend services in Go and MySQL to facilitate the company's migration to a new internal platform, designing RESTful APIs and data models to support the transition while maintaining compatibility with existing systems hosted on AWS.

+- Designed and built a data migration pipeline using Bash, Go, MySQL, and MongoDB to process and consolidate 50GB+ of public advertising inventory data from multiple external vendors into the company's unified internal database systems.

 - Maintained and enhanced existing backend services using Node.js and Express.js with MySQL, resolving bugs across the platform and improving the reliability of out-of-home (OOH) advertising campaign creation workflows.

 - Built optimized Node.js/Express.js API services with MySQL, reducing inventory and campaign data preview load times by 90% through query optimization and efficient data pipelines.

-- Engineered data migration scripts using Bash, Go, MySQL, and MongoDB to process and consolidate 50GB+ of public advertising inventory data from multiple external vendors into the company's unified internal database systems.

 - Migrated a legacy Vue.js/Nuxt.js UI codebase — originally developed by an offshore team and no longer actively maintained — to a modern platform built with React, Vite, Zustand, and Tailwind CSS, deployed on AWS, enabling the in-house team to own, maintain, and extend the frontend with a stack they were proficient in.

-- Built modular UI components that empowered campaign planners to manage the full advertising lifecycle — supporting 200+ campaigns per year, 2,200+ clients, 650+ billboard vendors, and 10,000+ inventory units — while streamlining campaign creation and editing, enabling inventory data uploads via file imports, and facilitating client contract management.
+- Built modular React UI components supporting the full advertising lifecycle for 200+ campaigns/year, 2,200+ clients, 650+ billboard vendors, and 10,000+ inventory units — while streamlining campaign creation and editing, enabling inventory data uploads via file imports, and facilitating client contract management.

 <div>